 Next, he submitted that SP Gupta rejected the independence of the judiciary argument.
 He submitted that the disclosure of correspondances between the law minister and judges, with regards to appointments, does not irrevocably damage the independence of the judiciary.
 To emphasise that SP Gupta applied to the judiciary, he submitted that SP Gupta (paras 81, 82, 83) dealt with an instance of transfer of a High Court judge and it is in that context that the Court had asked for the disclosure of correspondances between the judiciary and the Centre.

 Recall, yesterday the Attorney General had argued that SP Gupta was not applicabile.
-He submitted that even though it ordered disclosure, it had not considered the impact of it on the independence of the judiciary, a basic feature of the Constitution.
+He had submitted that even though the CIC had ordered disclosure, it had not considered the impact of it on the independence of the judiciary, a basic feature of the Constitution.
 The above assertions by Mr. Bhushan were aimed at countering Mr. Venugopal’s assertions.

 Mr. Bhushan then proceeded to the scope of diclosures to be made with respect to the Collegium's appointment of judges.
 He opposed the claim made by Mr. Venugopal that intra-Collegium deliberations should not be made public through the RTI, as it could strain the functioning of the Court and, further, harm the public dignity of the CJI's office.